Learning Ukulele with Curt

 How Do You Teach?

-If a teacher answers this question without knowing your musical knowledge, your technique or your musical goals, and tries to explain how he or she will teach you, then this is not a competent teacher.
-I tell students that the lessons are custom lessons based on their goals – It's as simple as that.
-They are private lessons, and each student is different, and lessons material evolves as students progress and their goals change and evolve.
-Each lesson contains specific tasks geared to those goals.
+If a teacher answers this question without knowing your musical knowledge, your technique, or your musical goals, and tries to explain how he or she will teach you, then this is not a competent teacher.
+I tell students that the lessons are custom lessons based on their goals.
+It's as simple as that.
+They are private lessons, and each student is different, and lesson material evolves as students progress and their goals change and evolve.
+Each lesson contains specific tasks geared toward those goals.

-If the teacher — especially for guitar and using a pick, does not go over a specific way to hold the pick — run for the door.
+If the teacher — especially for guitar and using a pick—does not go over a specific way to hold the pick, run for the door.
 It's not just doing what is comfortable or natural.
 Few things come naturally on most instruments.
 For both ukulele and guitar students, the fretting hand thumb has a specific role, and a teacher should cover that.
-Music is an art and science.
+Music is both an art and a science.
 Applying the principles of music to the ukulele is no different.
-Learning efficient techniques are an essential part of learning the ukulele.
-The technique is the one area where many teachers don't even address these most important aspects of playing.
-You'll never be any better than your actual physical ability to execute what you want to perform musically, technically.
-Doing what feels natural is typically not the most efficient and easy to maintain.
+Learning efficient techniques is an essential part of learning the ukulele.
+Technique is the one area where many teachers don't even address these most important aspects of playing.
+You'll never be any better than your actual physical ability to execute what you want to perform musically and technically.
+Doing what feels natural is typically not the most efficient or easy to maintain.
 The goal is to get your technique to sound and feel natural to you.

 Additional Thoughts on Teaching

-Just because someone is a good player, Do Not assume they are good teachers.
+Just because someone is a good player, do not assume they are good teachers.
 Teaching is the ability to develop and nurture students and help them achieve their goals and develop their voice as a player.
 Not play like their teacher.
 I know numerous excellent players that are not good teachers.
 Early in my development as a teacher and musician, I was very fortunate to hook up with a few good teachers and ultimately with Chuck Anderson, one of the best teachers in the area if not the USA.
-Chuck has developed an international reputation as a educator, teacher and performer.
+Chuck has developed an international reputation as an educator, teacher, and performer.

 Here are a few requirements to look for in a teacher:

-• Pedagogy – Big word but basically means learning how to teach.
-I studied how to teach a variety of techniques, music theory, ear training, song writing, improvisation, etc. I learned how to deal with a variety of personality types.
-Everyone leans in different ways and a teachers needs more than on way to teach.
-It is important for a teacher to understand this proccess.
-A good teacher can present the same information in several different ways so that you will be better able to teach all of your students well.
+• Pedagogy is a big word, but it basically means learning how to teach.
+I studied how to teach various techniques, such as music theory, ear training, songwriting, improvisation, etc. I learned how to deal with various personality types.
+Everyone learns in different ways, and a teacher needs more than one way to teach.
+It is important for a teacher to understand this process.
+A good teacher can present the same information in several ways so that they will be better able to teach all of their students well.

-• Recording – As you get more proficient you might want to record your self and with recording in a home studio being more affordable then ever a good teacher should be able to help with that.
+• Recording: As you get more proficient, you might want to record yourself, and with recording in a home studio being more affordable than ever, a good teacher should be able to help with that.
 Recording yourself is also a good way to track progress.

-• The Music of Business – There are more than one way to make money as a musician.
+• The Music of Business: There is more than one way to make money as a musician.
 A good teacher will be able to help with that as well.

-This should give you some in-site into finding a good and qualified teacher.
-Whether it is face-to-face or on-line, the search for a qualified teacher is well worth it.
+This should give you some insight into finding a good and qualified teacher.
+Whether it is face-to-face or online, the search for a qualified teacher is well worth it.

-It can take a bit to find a qualified/good teacher, as the best teachers typically do not advertise.
-There are several sources for finding a private face-to-face teacher.
-Contact the music department of colleges and universities near you.
+It can take a bit to find a qualified, good teacher, as the best teachers typically do not advertise.
+There are several sources for finding a private, face-to-face teacher.
+Contact the music departments of colleges and universities near you.
 They can refer you to qualified teachers.
-Your local music store is one place to check – but they don't have the highest standards for their selecting their guitar teachers and even worse for ukulele teachers.
-Just you can play guitar and most skills will transfer — the ukulele is a really different instrument with specific challenges, and you deserve to find a dedicated ukulele teacher.
+Your local music store is one place to check, but they typically don't have the highest standards for selecting their guitar teachers, and even worse for ukulele teachers.
+Just as you can play guitar and most skills will transfer, the ukulele is a really different instrument with specific challenges, and you deserve to find a dedicated ukulele teacher.

-Use all the questions from this article for helping you find a teacher.
+Use all the questions from this article to help you find a teacher.
 A good teacher will not mind any of these questions.
 It shows your dedication to developing as a musician on your selected instrument.
+And, a good teacher will appreciate these questions and not mind any of the questions.
+I don't and a good teacher will not mind you studying with multiple teachers.

-For on-line lessons asking all the same questions, and your search can be worldwide.
-All the same issues and questions apply to on-line/virtual lessons as well as in-person face-to-face lessons.
-The on-line lessons I offer are not a course, they are a custom lesson program for the individual student.
+For online lessons, ask all the same questions, and your search can be worldwide.
+All the same issues and questions apply to online and virtual lessons as well as in-person face-to-face lessons.
+The online lessons I offer are not a course; they are a custom lesson program for the individual student.

-Private one-on-one lessons are entirely different from group instruction and workshops.
-The concepts are the same — it's the how-to deliver to that different audience.
+Private, one-on-one lessons are entirely different from group instruction and workshops.
+The concepts are the same — it's just how to deliver them to a different audience.

 Recommended Teachers